About Graded Assignments

 "When are the assignments due?"

 All assignments have due dates.
 See the official academic calendar to line up the due dates listed in the STAA Study Guides with the calendar due dates.
-The STAA Student Zone will take the due dates and give the student until 11:59 p.m. on Saturday to submit the assignment.
 For instance, if the due date for an assignment is listed as Week 4, Day 5 in the STAA Study Guide, we line that up with the calendar dates on the Academic Calendar to find that day is Friday, September 16.
-The Student Zone will mark all assignments as "on time" that are submitted by 11:59 p.m. on Saturday, September 17.
+The Student Zone will mark all assignments as "on time" that are submitted by 11:59 p.m. on that day.

 "Can I submit assignments early?"